kamax-matrix/mxgwd/README.md

 - [Support](#support)

 ## Overview
-A gateway for the Matrix REST API that aims to:
+mxgwd is a gateway/reverse proxy for the Matrix REST API that aims to:
 - Control what users can do with the Matrix API, depending on roles backed by an extended Identity server.
 - Control what federation calls are allowed and from which server(s).
 - Filter and/or transform endpoints.
 - Perform additional actions for matching requests.

-This gateway wishes to be client and server agnostic, so policies can be consistently applied across implementations.
+mxgwd wishes to be client and server agnostic, so policies can be consistently applied across implementations.

 **THIS SOFTWARE IS CURRENTLY ALPHA, USAGE IN PRODUCTION IS DISCOURAGED**

 ## Concepts
-The gateway processes requests of configured hosts by matching endpoints/actions and processing ACLs linked to them.
+mxgwd processes requests of configured hosts by matching endpoints/actions and processing ACLs linked to them.
 If all applicable ACLs allow the request, it is then sent to the backend.

 ### Host